DawidKahla/whfrp2_char_gen/README.md

 Character creation in RPGs is great fun, but it can be tiring especially when creating player characters for a single session or NPCs.
 The goal of this project is to create an application in python3 for generating random characters in WHFRP 2ed.
 The concept is to get a completed random character sheet according to the rules in the manual in a few clicks.
+The application creates a character sheet in Polish.

 ## Project Status
 The application is under development.
 ### Current Done
 Console application that creates a randomly generated pdf character sheet.
 ### Next Step
 Make UI.

 ## How to run
 First, make sure you have the python (ver.
 3.11.0) language interpreter installed.
 Then clone repository and go to whfrp2_char_gen directory.